orthecreedence/blackbird/index.md

       (close-db-conn))))
 {% endhighlight %}

-Note that we can use `finally` to close up the database whether things when well or not.
+Note that we can use `finally` to close up the database whether things went well or not.
 Also note how annoying it is to type out all those `attach` calls.
 Fear not, [better syntax awaits](#nicer-syntax).